1943 Steel Penny Value: How Much They Are Worth Now

 1944 bronze cents are common, but a few of the steel-coated zinc coins were minted that year by mistake.
 Thus, 1944 steel cents are exceptionally scarce and command very high values.

 Confusing which is which between the two years could cost you dearly in your coin collection.

 Collecting the 1943 Lincoln Penny

 Many coin collectors include the various 1943 pennies among their larger collections of Lincoln cents.
 However, the trio of business-strike Philadelphia, Denver, and San Francisco 1943 Lincoln steel cents constitute a very popular one-year short set.
 This set is commonly sold in mass-market offerings.
 Often they are “reprocessed” (stripped and recoated) pieces assembled in plastic display cases.
 Then they are sold via general-readership newspaper and magazine advertisements.

 There is no right or wrong way to collect 1943 Lincoln cents.
 Given their novelty, they also make great gifts.
 Steel pennies have helped spark numismatic interests in folks who otherwise may not have become coin collectors.
-Indeed, whether collected as part of a short set or incorporated into a larger run of Lincoln cents, the 1943 steel pennies are favorites among non-numismatists and veteran coin collectors alike.
+They can be collected as part of a short set or incorporated into a larger run of Lincoln cents.
+Indeed, the 1943 steel pennies are favorites among non-numismatists and veteran coin collectors alike.

 Joshua McMorrow-Hernandez is a journalist, editor, and blogger who has won multiple awards from the Numismatic Literary Guild.
 He has also authored numerous books, including works profiling the history of the United States Mint and United States coinage.